-The length of the contract will be from the date of award, approximately October 1, 2021, for one year with up to four one-year renewal options to be exercised at the sole discretion of the State.
+The length of the contract will be from the date of award, approximately October 1st, 2022, until completion, approximately June 30th, 2023.

 Unless otherwise provided in this IRFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide written notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
 A month-to-month extension may only be executed by the procurement officer via a written contract amendment.